-Immunity to st IEC 60601 Compliance Electromagnetic environment- Immunity test Test level level guidance Conducted RF IEC 61000-4-6 Radiated RF IEC 61000-4-3 10 Vrms 150kHz to 80 MHz in ISM bands 3 V/m 80 MHz to 2.5 GHz 3V/m from 80MHz to 2.5 GHz Portable and mobile RF communications equipment should be used not closer to any part of the MIRI® Humidity incubator, including cables, than the recommended separation distance calculated according to the equation applicable to the transmitter's frequency.
-Recommended separation distance $d = 0.35 P$ $d = 0.35 P$, 80MHz to 800MHz $d = 0.7 P$, 800MHz to 2.5GHz P is the maximum power output rating of the transmitter in watts (W) according to the transmitter manufacturer, d is the recommended separation distance in meters (m).
+Immunity test IEC 60601 Compliance Electrom

+Test level level guidance

+Conducted RF IEC 61000-4-6 Radiated RF IEC 61000-4-3 10 Vrms 150kHz to 80 MHz in ISM bands 3 V/m 80 MHz to 2.5 GHz 3V/m from 80MHz to 2.5 GHz Portable and mobile RF communications equipment should be used not closer to any part of the MIRI® Humidity incubator, including cables, that the recommended separation distance calculated according to the equation applicable to the transmitter's frequency.
+Recommended separation distance $d = 0.35 P$ $d = 0.35 P$ , 80MHz to 800MHz $d = 0.7 P$ , 800MHz to 2.5GHz P is the maximum power output rating of the transmitter in watts (W) according to the transmitter manufacturer, $d$ is the recommended separation distance in meters (m).
 As determined by an electromagnetic site survey, field strengths from fixed RF transmitters should be lower than the compliance level in each frequency range.
+Interference may occur in the vicinity